 top of mount masada

 Many visitors to the Dead Sea also like to tour its historic surroundings – there are quite a few interesting sites around this salty, beautiful lake.
-One of these sites is Masada: the ruins of an ancient fortress scattered on a majestic cliff overlooking the Dead Sea and the Judean Desert.
+One of these sites is Masada National Park: the ruins of an ancient fortress scattered on a majestic cliff overlooking the Dead Sea and the Judean Desert.
 What is the story behind Masada and why is it so symbolic to the Jewish people?
 If you plan a visit there, make sure you read this article beforehand.

 Masada History